Pantocyclus/InstantSCCS/README.md

 A Seal Clubber route might be viable for mid-to-high shiny, but the MP regen from curse of weaksauce and soul food from being a Sauceror tends to be invaluable to low shiny accounts.

+Note: As of 22 Nov 2023, preliminary support has been added for all Mus and Myst classes.

 ### What IotMs are currently supported and how are they being used by the script?

 InstantSCCS supports a very large number of IotMs, but, as a generalist script, may not be able to eke out every last benefit from each IotM.
 For exact specifics, refer to [this list](https://github.com/Pantocyclus/InstantSCCS/blob/main/ITEMS.md).